Bar Graphs with a Crime Data Analysis Project

 What You'll Learn

-- How to take boring numbers and turn them into 🔥 bar graphs
+- How to take boring numbers and turn them into bar graphs

-- Plot and compare data from 2023 vs 2024 — side-by-side!
+- Plot and compare data from 2023 vs 2024 — side by side

 - Understand bar graph basics without any fluff — just pure logic

-Step-by-Step Code Example
+Step-by-Step Code Examples

 import matplotlib.pyplot as plt